TanXiao/RSVA11001-Adapter/MobileClientAnalysis.md

 2.The client sends an LS message containing a Login Request and a Version Info message.

-3. The server responds with a LS message containing a Version Info message.
+3.The server responds with a LS message containing a Version Info message.
 The client ignores this message.

-4. The server responds with a LS message containing a DVS Information Request.
+4.The server responds with a LS message containing a DVS Information Request.
 Older versions of the client use a half-baked DRM scheme to control what DVRs can and can't use it.
 Newer clients appear to ignore this.

-5. The server responds with a LS message containing a Channel Data Response message.
+5.The server responds with a LS message containing a Channel Data Response message.
 The client uses this to figure out what channel it is being streamed.

-6. The server responds with a LS message containing a Stream Format Information message.
+6.The server responds with a LS message containing a Stream Format Information message.
 The client uses this to determine video bitrate, frame, width in pixels and height in pixels.

-7. The server sends another LS message containing a Stream Format Information message.
+7.The server sends another LS message containing a Stream Format Information message.
 The client does the same thng with it again.

-8. The server sends a LS message containing a Video Frame Information message and a Video I Frame message.
+8.The server sends a LS message containing a Video Frame Information message and a Video I Frame message.
 The client decodes this video frame.

-9. The server sends a never ending stream of LS messages containing Video Frame information messages and Video I Frame or P Frame messages.
+9.The server sends a never ending stream of LS messages containing Video Frame information messages and Video I Frame or P Frame messages.
 This continues until the client sends another LS message causing the server to change channel.
 The server goes back to step 5 at that time.